calmm-js/partial.lenses/README.md

 #### <a name="append"></a>[`L.append`](#append "L.append :: PLens [a] a")

-`L.append` is a special semi-degenerate lens that operates on arrays.
-The view of `L.append` is always undefined.
-Setting `L.append` to undefined has no effect by itself.
-Setting `L.append` to a defined value appends the value to the end of the focused array.
+`L.append` is a special semi-degenerate lens that operates on arrays and is equivalent to `L.index(i)` with the index `i` set to the length of the focused array or 0 in case the focus is not a defined array.

 For example: